What Are Google Local Services Ads?

 Is My Business Eligible for Google Local Services Ads?

-Not every business will be able to embrace LSAs right away, since the new ad unit comes with stricter requirements than pay-per-click ads.
+Not every business will be able to embrace Google Local Services Ads (LSAs) right away, since the new ad unit comes with stricter requirements than pay-per-click ads.
 To qualify for LSAs, your business must:

 - Be properly licensed in your state